 How does bonding respond to color?

-For example, if you drink a lot of staining beverages, like coffee or tea, it can penetrate the plastic and become a part of the bonding structure.
+For example, if you drink a lot of staining beverages, like coffee or tea, they can penetrate the plastic and become a part of the bonding structure.

 Can you whiten bonded teeth?